jamestpatmore/MVC-TechBlog/README.md

 DevTek an ECOMM MVC application (utilizing handlebars.js) with social media/blog adaption for the ultimate developer community.
 Account creation and storage is also a huge factor to get this savvy app running properly.
 Sleek design and a modern approach to the ever-growing tech empire. :robot:

 ## Usage
-Instructions will be shown below for npm installation methods
+Instructions will be shown below for npm installation methods...but if you want to visit the heroku deployed link you may go [here](https://limitless-waters-60912.herokuapp.com/login)

+If you dont have an account you will have to make one !!!

 ## User Story
 ```md